Jonathan Tweet: Career

 Jonathan Tweet and Mark Rein-Hagen founded Lion Rampant in 1987 while they were attending St. Olaf College.
 There, they also met Lisa Stevens who later joined the company.
 His article "Egyptian Magic for Call of Cthulhu" appeared in Different Worlds #47 (Fall 1987), the magazine's final issue.
 In 1987, Tweet and Rein-Hagen designed the game Ars Magica, a game centered around wizards in the Middle Ages.
 Tweet left Lion Rampant and briefly left the RPG industry in 1989 to begin a new career.
-Tweet wrote Festival of the Damned (1991), an adventure published by Atlas Games for Ars Magica.
-Tweet continued to run a game he created called "Al Amarja" for a group in Rock Island, Illinois, and wrote about the game in articles published in Alarums and Excursions; when John Nephew read these articles he wanted to publish the game, and the result was Over the Edge (1992), the first original game from Atlas Games.
+In 1991, Tweet wrote Festival of the Damned, an adventure published by Atlas Games for Ars Magica.
+Tweet continued to run a game he created called "Al Amarja" for a group in Rock Island, Illinois, and wrote about the game in articles published in Alarums and Excursions; when John Nephew of Atlas Games (who worked with Tweet at Lion Rampant) read these articles, he wanted to publish the game, and the result was Over the Edge (1992), Atlas's first original game.
 His design on Over the Edge notably involved free-form rules and a subjective approach.
-Lisa Stevens recommended to Wizards of the Coast to have Tweet work freelance to revise the Talislanta rules for Wizards to publish, and also write the first new adventure for their version of the game; Tweet also wrote a revised version of the Talislanta Guidebook (1992), and the adventure The Scent of the Beast (1992).
-Tweet wrote the adventure Apocalypse (1993) for the Role Aids line by Mayfair Games.
+Lisa Stevens recommended to Wizards of the Coast to have Tweet work freelance to revise the Talislanta rules for Wizards to publish, and to also write the first new adventure for their version of the game.
+In 1992, Tweet went on to write a revised version of the Talislanta Guidebook, and the adventure The Scent of the Beast.
+The following year, Tweet wrote the adventure Apocalypse for the Role Aids line by Mayfair Games.
 Nephew and Tweet also designed On the Edge (1994), a collectible card game based on Over the Edge.
 Tweet joined Wizards of the Coast as a full-time employee in June 1994, and brought about new product lines for the company beginning with Ars Magica, which Tweet recommended Wizards to acquire.
-Tweet designed Everway, which was first published by Wizards of the Coast in 1995.
-After Wizards of the Coast moved away from role-playing games, Tweet worked on Portal, a Magic: The Gathering set designed to help new players learn the game.
+He later designed Everway, which Wizards first published in 1995.
+After Wizards of the Coast briefly moved away from role-playing games, Tweet worked on Portal, a Magic: The Gathering set designed to help new players learn the game.